texfaq/texfaq.github.io/FAQ-virtualfonts.md

 ---
+title:  What are virtual fonts?
 section: Bits and pieces of (La)TeX
 date: 2014-06-10
 ---

-# What are virtual fonts?

 Virtual fonts provide a means of collecting bits and pieces together to make the glyphs of a font: the bits and pieces may be glyphs from